mdg/pygrate/README.md

 *   Expansion: add new schema elements (add phase)
 *   Rollout (not pygrate): deploy new application code
 *   Cleanup:
-    * move old schema elements to simulate dropping (simdrop phase)
+    * move, hide or disable old schema elements to simulate dropping (simdrop phase)
     * permanently drop old schema elements (drop phase)

 Easily rollback added and "dropped" elements

-Segregate DB changes by "release", to limit how much can be released or rolled back with a single command
+Segregate DB changes by "release", to easily limit how much can be rolled back with a single command

 # Usage
 See all usage options with: